rgawron/freshdesk_backup/README.md

 - Tickets
 - Conversations

-To use script you must enter API and freshdesk url in app.py
+To use script you must enter API key and freshdesk url in app.py

 ###Usage:
 ```